autlady/CalculatorSwiftUI/README.md

 # Calculator

-A clone of Apple Calculator developed with SwiftUI
+A clone of Apple Calculator in SwiftUI (using MVVM)